 ACF seeks to improve the way in which it measures LIHEAP's performance.
-The indicators that ACF uses to measure LIHEAP's performance, the young child and elderly recipiency targeting indexes, serve only as proxies for LIHEAP's outcomes.
+The indicators that ACF uses to measure LIHEAP's performance, the young-child and older-adult recipiency targeting indexes, serve only as proxies for LIHEAP's outcomes.
 ACF intended these proxies to be replaced by more outcome-focused measures.